Is There an App for ChatGPT?

 Watch Out for Fake ChatGPT Apps

-Unfortunately, the absence of an official ChatGPT app has opened the doors for fakes.
-Many apps claim to be “powered by ChatGPT,” but they’re clearly not.
-An app called “Genie,” for example, says it’s “powered by ChatGPT & GPT-3,” yet it hasn’t been updated since December 2022—four months before the API became available.
+Unfortunately, since it took so long for OpenAI to release an official ChatGPT app, there was a big opening for fakes.
+Many apps claim to be "powered by ChatGPT," but they're clearly not.
+An app called "Genie," for example, says it's "powered by ChatGPT & GPT-3," yet it hasn't been updated since December 2022---four months before the API became available.

-Unless you’re using an app from a known entity—such as Snapchat or Instacart—or OpenAI creates a list of approved clients, your best bet is to use ChatGPT in the good ‘ol browser.
-If that’s not good enough, you can try one of ChatGPT’s alternatives.
+Unless you're using an app from a known entity---such as Snapchat or Instacart---or OpenAI creates a list of approved third-party clients, your best bet is to use the official app or the good 'ol browser.
+If that's not good enough, you can try one of ChatGPT's alternatives.
+Some apps using ChatGPT's API are worth a try, like Petey which lets you use ChatGPT on your Apple Watch.
+And if you really want to change the ChatGPT experience on your phone, we have a guide to setting up ChatGPT to work like Google Assistant on Android.